vmleon/oci-autoscaling-getting-started/README.md

 ### Create VM template

+Provision a VM that we will configure with the JAVA app and the firewall rule.

+> Improvement: Use Terraform and Ansible

 SSH into the bastion host `ssh -A opc@<bastion_host_ip>`

-SSH jump into our backend host, in my example: `ssh opc@10.0.1.2`
+SSH jump into our new VM host, in my example: `ssh opc@10.0.1.2`

 Bring the host up to date with `sudo yum update -y` and install JDK 14 `sudo yum install jdk-14 -y`.